*INDIVIDUAL RESULTS WILL VARY. IMAGES DO NOT CONSTITUTE A PROMISE OR REPRESENTATION OF ANY PARTICULAR OUTCOME OR EXPERIENCE.

 Eyelid surgery (Blepharoplasty) corrects drooping upper eyelid skin, tired puffy eyelids, and puffy bags below your eyes – features that may even interfere with your vision, and make you look old and worn out.
 Many people seek this type of eyelid surgery as early as in their 20’s, 30’s and 40’s to give them a brighter, more youthful appearance.

 Eyelid surgery attacks the excess skin and the subcutaneous fat deposits – the sources of the tired haggard look.
-Blepharoplasty can be done alone, or in conjunction with other facial surgery procedures such as a Vertical Facelift procedure, Forehead Lift procedure or Dr. Chugay’s Crow’s Feet Removal Procedure to remove those stubborn wrinkles around your eyes.
+Blepharoplasty can be done alone, or in conjunction with other facial surgery procedures such as a Vertical Facelift procedure, Forehead Lift procedure or Dr. Chugay’s Crow’s Feet Reduction Procedure to reduce those stubborn wrinkles around your eyes.

 What Elements of Dr. Chugay’s Blepharoplasty Technique are Unique?